sximenez/2024-01-jan-etl-extract-transform-load/README.md

 Attribute : {[FileExtns, *.xls], [FileUsage, 1], [DriverODBCVer, 02.50], [CPTimeout, <non regroupé>]…}
 ```

-If the file being queried is old (before 2007), a 32-bit (x86) driver is often needed.
+If the database being queried is old (before 2007), a 32-bit (x86) driver is often needed.

-Since we will be using an `.xls` file (97-2003), this driver will do.
+Since we will be querying an `.xls` file (97-2003), this driver will do.

 For other extensions, a driver can be downloaded online.